Optimizing Health Coverage in Ethiopia: A Learning-augmented Approach and Persistent Proportionality Under an Online Budget: Introduction

 Ethiopia, the second most populous country in Africa, is home to over 130 million people across 12 regional states and two chartered cities, further divided into zones, woredas (districts), and kebeles (the smallest administrative units) \cite{unfpa2022ethiopia,worldometers2022}.
 Roughly 76\% of the population lives in rural areas, where access to healthcare is limited compared to urban settings \cite{hendrix2023estimated}.
 While the physical accessibility of health facilities has significantly improved, the issue is ensuring the quality of essential healthcare service delivery.

 The Ethiopian healthcare system follows a three-tier structure comprising Primary Health Care Units (PHCUs), general hospitals, and specialized hospitals.
-PHCUs, responsible for 70-80\% of essential health services, have been expanded under the Ministry of Health’s (MOH) flagship Health Extension Program (HEP), launched in 2003/04 \cite{wang2016ethiopia}.
+PHCUs, which consist of primary hospitals, health centers, and health posts and are responsible for 70–80\% of essential health services, have been expanded under the Ministry of Health’s (MOH) flagship Health Extension Program (HEP), launched in 2003/04 \cite{wang2016ethiopia}.

 Unfortunately, persistent challenges remain as the evolution of the HEP is not aligned with the ever increasing demand of the community to get a comprehensive essential healthcare services (health promotion-rehabilitative care) at the health post.
 This resulted in inadequate staffing and equipment, and declining and/or stagnating performance in maternal and child health indicators \cite{Teklu2020}.

-To address these gaps, MOH introduced the HEP Optimization Roadmap (2020--2035) \cite{MoH_Ethiopia_2020_roadmap}.
+To address these gaps, the MOH introduced the HEP Optimization Roadmap (2020--2035) \cite{moh2020roadmap}.
 A central reform is the reclassification of health posts into three categories: mixed, basic, and comprehensive.
 Comprehensive health posts are designed to deliver a broader suite of services, including childbirth, postnatal care, and chronic disease treatment, and require substantial investments in infrastructure, staffing, and medical supplies.

-The roadmap calls for the construction (or upgrading) of over 2,000 comprehensive health posts, with an estimated cost of USD \$300,000-\$400,000 per facility excluding staffing and equipment.
+The roadmap calls for the construction (or upgrading) of over 2,000 comprehensive health posts, with an estimated cost of USD 300k–400k per facility excluding staffing and equipment.
 As of now, 260 are operational and 183 are under construction.
-While initial decisions used WHO's AccessMod platform (\url{https://www.accessmod.org/}), they did not incorporate region-specific prioritization preferences (see below) or account for geographic and demographic factors that are known to drive service disparities \cite{getnet2025inequalities}.
+While initial decisions used WHO's AccessMod platform (\url{https://www.accessmod.org/}), they did not necessarily incorporate region-specific prioritization preferences (see below) or account for geographic and demographic factors known to drive service disparities \cite{getnet2025inequalities}.